-Nowcasting is an increasingly popular approach for providing initial estimates of such indicators.
+Nowcasting is an increasingly popular approach for providing initial estimates of household income indicators.
 Unlike forecasting, which relies heavily on projections and assumptions about the future economic situation, nowcasting makes use of data that are already available for the period of study.

-Although, at the time of producing these statistics, detailed survey data on household incomes are not yet available for 2014/15, a lot is known about various individual components of household income, as well as other factors that affect them.
+Although, at the time of producing these statistics, detailed survey data on household incomes are not yet available for 2015/16, a lot is known about various individual components of household income, as well as other factors that affect them.
 This information includes data on earnings, employment and inflation, as well as details of how changes to the tax and benefits system affect different types of households and individuals.
-This information is then used to adjust income survey data for recent years to reflect the current period.
+This information is used to adjust income survey data for recent years to reflect the current period.
 This technique allows the publication of estimates for measures such as median disposable income far earlier than was previously possible.

-It is unrealistic to expect nowcast estimates to perfectly reflect changes in the distribution of income, particularly when examining smaller sub-groups of the population, so the estimates should be treated as providing an early indication of what the full survey-based data will show when it is available in 2016.
+It is unrealistic to expect nowcast estimates to perfectly reflect changes in the distribution of income, particularly when examining smaller subgroups of the population, so the estimates should be treated as providing an early indication of what the full survey-based data may show when they are available in 2017.

-The methodology used in this bulletin has undergone significant testing and benefited from the experience of a range of external experts to ensure it is as robust as possible.
+The methodology used in this bulletin has undergone significant testing and benefited from having a range of external experts ensure it is as robust as possible.
 As Experimental Statistics, the content of this bulletin and the methodology behind it will continue to be evaluated to ensure that user needs are met.